adamConnerSax/Frames-streamly/Readme.md

 [Pipes](https://hackage.haskell.org/package/pipes) package,
 a few of which--primarily file I/O-- require users of Frames to use the Pipes package explicitly.
-Streamly provides much of the same functionality as Pipes and may be some users preferred interface.
+Streamly provides much of the same functionality as Pipes and may be some users preferred streaming interface.

-This package replicates all the external-facing bits of Frames that rely on Pipes and uses Streamly instead.
+This package replicates all the external-facing bits of Frames that rely on Pipes and uses streamly instead.
 It also fleshes out the Frames API in a couple of places:

 1. It adds some flexibility to the functions to write CSV files.
 Frames supported formatting of fields for CSV via a typeclass ```ShowCSV```.
 That is supported here as well.
-But this package also supports using the ```Show``` instance and creating field-by-field formatting on the fly for specific output via a [Vinyl](https://hackage.haskell.org/package/vinyl) record of functions.
+But this package also supports using the ```Show``` instance, and, for more customized formatting, creating field-by-field formatting on the fly via a [Vinyl](https://hackage.haskell.org/package/vinyl) record of functions.
 Helpful combinators are provided for formatting any single field with a ```Show``` instance or a ```ShowCSV``` instance or a user provided function from the field type to ```Text```.

-2. It adds some (experimental) support for ```Frame``` transformations using Streamly streams as in intermediate state.
+2. It adds some (experimental) support for ```Frame``` transformations using Streamly streams as an intermediate state for transformations which may benefit from the concurrency available in streamly.
+Such transformations first make any foldable of Records (including a ```Frame```) into a stream, apply a streamly transformation to a stream of some other records and then transforms those into a frame.
+So the result is a frame -> frame function but one that can take advantage of streamly's features at the cost of the transformation into a stream and then back in to a Frame.
 This allows use of the concurrent features of
 Streamly for functions like ```mapM``` or ```mapMaybeM```.

 3. It adds Streamly folds for the various stream to in-core transformations in case users want to use them directly in stream to Frame transformations.
+Frames exposed only the functions to transform an entire stream (a pipe producer) into Frames "AoS" structure.
+This library provides that functionality as well, in this case using streamly streams as the input.
+But here we also expose streamly folds from streams of Records to Frames so that more complex stream to Frame transformations can be done by the user.
+For example, suppose you are doing a map/reduce on a large data set and you want to store the grouped subsets as Frames for memory-efficiency.
+These folds make that simpler.

 _______

 LICENSE (BSD-3-Clause)